 Boasting some of the best beaches, an irresistible laid-back charm, and countless outdoor adventures, there’s many reasons Cape Cod has been a beloved summer destination for generations of New Englanders.
-As recent transplants to Boston, we had to check it out for ourselves – and were thrilled to find that we wouldn’t have to leave our 6-month-old German Shepherd puppy behind at home!
+From long walks on the beach to doggone delicious restaurants, read on for my top recommendations for things to do with your dog in dog-friendly Cape Cod.

 Have you discovered other things to do with dogs in Cape Cod?
 Share them in the reply below!
-Been looking for ideas?
-Click to pin the post for later!